shield02/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 > 6-print_sorted_dictionary - Script that sorts the keys of a dictionary
 > 7-update_dictionary - Script that update a dictionary if key exist or add new if doesn't
 > 8-simple_delete - Script that deletes a key from a dictionary, dictionary remains unchanged if key doesn't exist
+> 9-multiply_by_2 - Script that multiplies all values in a dictionary by 2